paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-032-chemical-and-biological-warfare-program.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in pars.
 (1) and (2), means Pub.
 L. 91–121, Nov.
 19, 1969, 83 Stat.
-204, as amended.
-Provisions authorizing the appropriation of funds are not classified to the Code.
+204. Provisions authorizing the appropriation of funds are not classified to the Code.
 For complete classification of this Act to the Code, see Tables.

 #### Amendments
 1970—Par.
 (1).
 Pub.
 L. 91–441, § 506(b)(2), inserted reference to disposal of lethal chemical or biological warfare agents or delivery systems for such agents.